Two Paths

 Core Domain

-How you relate sexually reveals how you relate everywhere — shame patterns, attachment dynamics, boundary clarity, self-worth.
-Somabase treats sexual wellness as a core domain of relational intelligence, using it as a precision mirror for the patterns that shape every relationship you have.
+How you relate under pressure reveals how you lead everywhere — escalation patterns, boundary dynamics, communication clarity, self-trust.
+Somabase treats relational integrity as a core domain of leadership development, using it as a precision mirror for the patterns that shape every professional and personal relationship you have.

 Structure